swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/chapter-51-set-up-label-studio.md

       you to prototype labeling workflows quickly and iterate on the annotation schema before scaling to production.

-## State of the labeling process
+## State of the MLOps process

-- [ ] Labeling of supplemental data needs to be systematic and uniform
+- [ ] Labeling of supplemental data is not systematic or uniform
 - [ ] Labeling of supplemental data is time intensive
 - [ ] Model needs to be retrained using higher-quality data

+Continue to the next chapters to address the remaining items.

 ## Sources